 If someone clicks on a link in an email, we will be able to associate their IP address to their email.
 (The link in the email has their email address encoded in it.)
 It will also check first for a current match.
 Since you sent an email through ClickDimensions to this Lead or Contact, the email address should already be in your CRM.
 Therefore, the email recipient will become identified on your website by just clicking the link in your email.

 Once we identify an Anonymous Visitor, all the tracking that was tied to the Anonymous Visitor will be properly associated with their lead or contact record.
-This includes their score, page views, etc.
+This includes their score, page views, etc. The now-inactive Anonymous Visitor record will also be associated with the identified lead or contact and will be accessible from the lead or contact’s related record menu.

 NOTE: Surveys and Subscription Pages can also form an association between an email address and an IP address, which could result in a new lead or contact record.
 However, if a new lead or contact record is created that way, it will only be able to supply the email.
 This is due to the nature of Surveys and Subscription Pages.
 (Survey answers cannot be mapped to lead or contact records and Subscription Pages only take in subscription preferences.)
 Therefore, we recommend you do not rely on either to identify anonymous visitors.